-We do not recommend falling back in class, but we will always accept late work, if you schedule 15min during office hours for each late activity.
+I do not recommend falling back in class, but I will always accept late work, if you schedule 20min during office hours for each late activity.
 In that case in office hours you explain what you did and learned when you hand in your assignment.
-You can only defend one single assignment per office hour.
-If you cannot schedule time during office hours, please confirm an appointment with an instructor at other times.
-You cannot receive an "Accomplished" grade for late work.
+You can only defend one single assignment per office hour, and I will not extend official office hours for your late work.
+If you cannot schedule time during office hours, please make an appointment.
 You cannot be late for an exam or the final exam.

-Because the grade penalty in this class is less abrupt in most activities we hope you will spend more time observing and thinking A) WHY things are the way they are and B) HOW you best learn about them.
+Because the grade penalty in this class is less abrupt in most activities I hope you will spend more time observing and thinking A) WHY things are the way they are and B) HOW you best learn about them.

+Syllabus Reading Comprehension Na

+Name:

-PH202: Syllabus Reading Comprehension Name: Class time: Lab time 1.
-Can yo 1.
-Can you hand in late work for this course?
-What is the procedure?
-2. At what times/assessments are you not allowed to use a graphing calculator?
-3. What are two of the outcomes of PH202 listed in the syllabus?a.b.
-4. Of the following, what would be considered cheating?
-Please circle a.
-Copying solutions into Mastering physics from some internet resource b.
-Copying solutions into Mastering physics from a friend c.
-Handing in a HIP you solved together with a fellow student without clearly acknowledging your fellow student. d.
-Copying solutions to a Prelab exercise from a fellow student.
-5. What o do you do with your cell phone in class?
-6. When do you ideally use the workbook that accon npanies our textboo ok?
-7. I would d like to discuss the following questions/issu ies about the syllab ous in class: I have read and understood the syllabus for this course.
+- 1. Can you hand in late work for this course?
+What is the procedure? - 2.
+At what times/assessments are you not allowed to use a graphing calculator? - 3.
+What are two of the outcomes of PH201 listed in the syllabus? a. - b. - 4.
+Of the following, what would be considered cheating?
+Please circle - a.
+Copying solutions into Mastering physics from some internet resource - b.
+Copying solutions into Mastering physics from a friend - c.
+Handing in a HIP you solved together with a fellow student without clearly acknowledging your fellow student. - d.
+Copying solutions to a Prelab exercise from a fellow student. - 5.
+What do you do with your cell phone in class? - 6.
+When do you ideally use the workbook that accompanies our textbook? - 7.
+I would like to discuss the following questions/issues about the syllabus in class:

+I have read and understood the syllabus for this course.
 I have listed above all questions I would like to clarify in class or during my first visit during office hours.
-Signature: